Slavery and religion: Islam

 According to Dror Ze'evi, early Islamic dogma set out to improve conditions of human bondage.
 It forbade enslavement of free members of Islamic society, including non-Muslims (dhimmis) residing under Islamic rule.
 Islam also allowed the acquisition of lawful non-Muslim slaves who were imprisoned, slaves purchased from lands outside the Islamic state, as well as considered the boys or girls born to slaves as slaves.
 Islamic law treats a free man and a slave unequally in sentencing for an equivalent crime.
 For example, traditional Sunni jurisprudence, with the exception of Hanafi law, objects to putting a free man to death for killing a slave.
 A slave who commits a crime may receive the same punishment as a free man, a punishment half as severe, or the master may be responsible for paying the damages, depending on the crime.
 According to Ze'evi, Islam considered the master to own the slave's labor, a slave to be his master's property to be sold or bought at will, and that the master was entitled to women slave's sexual submission.

-The Islamic law (sharia) allows the taking of infidels (non-Muslims) as slaves, during religious wars also called holy wars or jihad.
+The Islamic law (sharia) allows the taking of non-Muslims as slaves, during religious wars or jihad.
 In the early Islamic communities, according to Kecia Ali, "both life and law were saturated with slaves and slavery".
 War, tribute from vassal states, purchase and children who inherited their parent's slavery were the sources of slaves in Islam.
 In Islam, according to Paul Lovejoy, "the religious requirement that new slaves be pagans and need for continued imports to maintain slave population made Africa an important source of slaves for the Islamic world."
 Slavery of non-Muslims, followed by the structured process of converting them to Islam then encouraging the freeing of the converted slave, states Lovejoy helped the growth of Islam after its conquests.

 According to Mohammed Ennaji, the ownership gave the master a right "to punish one's slave".
 In Islam, a child inherited slavery if he or she was born to a slave mother and slave father.
 However, if the child was born to a slave mother and her owner master, then the child was free.
 Slaves could be given as property (dower) during marriage.
 The text encourages Muslim men to take slave women as sexual partners (concubines), or marry them.
 Islam, states Lewis, did not permit Dhimmis (non-Muslims) "to own Muslim slaves; and if a slave owned by a dhimmi embraced Islam, his owner was legally obliged to free or sell him".
 There was also a gradation in the status on the slave, and his descendants, after the slave converted to Islam.